We are delighted to announce the release of BimorphNodes v2.2, which is now available for download via the Dynamo Package Manager.

 Mitigating ‘Dereferencing a Non-Pointer’ Exceptions

 While most workflows are unlikely to be affected, it requires special mention since the Element.Intersects nodes are designed to output clash results via a 2D list (list of lists), where empty sub-lists indicate no clashes.
-Due to this behaviour, there is a higher probability that index 0 will be empty, making these nodes more susceptible to the bug.
+Due to this behaviour, there is a higher probability that index 0 will be an empty list, making these nodes more susceptible to the bug.

 As the Dynamo dev team have stated the bug is unlikely to be fixed by Dynamo v2.0, a simple workaround can be used in the interim by cleaning the list of empty sub-lists before passing it into any Query nodes using the OOTB List.IsEmpty (set to @L2 lacing) and List.FilterByBoolMask.